Heart of Ice (Batman: The Animated Series): Plot

 Leaving Batman, Freeze arrives with his completed cannon at the humanitarian prize dinner.
 He fires the immense weapon at the building, slowly freezing it from bottom to top.
-After Batman escapes from captivity and attacks the cannon, Mr. Freeze kicks open a fire hydrant and freezes the water to get to the floor where Boyle is.
+After Batman escapes from captivity and attacks the cannon, Freeze kicks open a fire hydrant and freezes the water to get to the floor where Boyle is.
 Once there, he freezes Boyle from the waist down before Batman intervenes.
-Freeze ends up overpowering Batman until he takes a thermos filled with hot chicken soup (which Alfred had provided for his cold) and breaks it on Freeze's helmet to induce thermal shock and shatter it.
-Freeze is subdued by the surrounding room temperature, after which Batman hands over the tape with the evidence of Boyle's crimes to Summer Gleeson, exposing the GothCorp CEO as a fraud and killer.
-Batman leaves the still half-frozen Boyle with a disgusted sneer — "Goodnight... humanitarian."
+Freeze ends up overpowering Batman until he takes a thermos filled with hot chicken soup (which Alfred had provided for his cold) and breaks it on Freeze's helmet to shatter it and induce thermal shock.
+Afterwards, Batman hands over the tape with the evidence of Boyle's crimes to Summer Gleeson, and leaves the still half-frozen Boyle with a disgusted sneer — "Goodnight... humanitarian."

 Freeze is taken to Arkham Asylum and put in a sub-zero cell designed to hold him.
-The episode ends with Freeze tearfully gazing at a music box of his beloved Nora and begging her forgiveness for, in his revenge-driven mind, failing to avenge her, while Batman watches sympathetically from outside.
+The episode ends with Freeze tearfully gazing at a music box of Nora and begging her forgiveness for, in his wrongfully revenge-driven mind, failing to avenge her, while Batman watches sympathetically from outside.